Three machine safety situations facility managers need to be aware of

 The Situation:

-Your machine has an NRTL mark on it and also a CE mark in close proximity.
+Your machine has an NRTL mark on it and also a CE marking in close proximity.
 You could have one machine or a dozen machines with this type of marking in your facility and the local AHJ may have even signed off on these tool(s) without digging much further.
 So, what exactly is the safety situation in this example?

 When a reportable incident occurs at your facility involving a fire that points to being started by any of of these machines, you’ll soon find out that the documentation behind the NRTL CE marking* is for an NRTL giving a CE mark, and is not actually a field evaluation label for suitable compliance reasons in your jurisdiction and according to NFPA code.